jdwheaton/rnaseq_pipeline/README.md

 2. Adapters are automatically detected and removed from reads using [Trim Galore!](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/)
 3. Trimmed reads are aligned to the genome using [STAR](https://github.com/alexdobin/STAR).
 4. Reads aligning to genes are counted using [featureCounts](http://bioinf.wehi.edu.au/featureCounts/), resulting in a matrix of counts that can be used as input to edgeR or DESeq2 for differential expression analysis.
-5. Covereage tracks for visualization (bigWig) are generated using [deepTools](https://deeptools.readthedocs.io/en/develop/) bamCoverage
+5. Coverage tracks for visualization (bigWig) are generated using [deepTools](https://deeptools.readthedocs.io/en/develop/) bamCoverage